UFTHaq/BPM-ECG-Pan-Tomkins-Algorithm-Python/README.md

 Modified by me

-If you find this is useful, please leave a star.
+If you consider this page is useful, please leave a star

 ## ECG
 An electrocardiogram (ECG) is a simple test that can be used to check your heart's rhythm and electrical activity.